fchursin/OOP-Educational-Notebook/README.md

 ### 4. Abstraction <a name="abstraction"></a>

 Abstraction is the process of simplifying complex reality by modeling classes based on the essential characteristics and behaviors they share.
 It hides the unnecessary details and exposes only what is relevant, making the code more manageable and understandable.

-## Comparison with Procedural Programming <a name="comparison"></a>

-This section will provide a detailed comparison between OOP and procedural programming, highlighting the advantages and disadvantages of each approach.

 ## How to Use this Codebook <a name="how-to-use"></a>